Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 ============
 *Back to* `TL;DR`_

+The eigensolver algorithms also belong to the first type of refactoring (Algorithms refactored in a new location to support :mod:`~qiskit.primitives`).
 Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.eigensolvers` are now initialized using an instance of the :class:`~qiskit.primitives.Sampler` or :class:`~qiskit.primitives.Estimator` primitive, or **a primitive-based subroutine**, depending on the algorithm.
 The legacy classes can still be found in :mod:`qiskit.algorithms.eigen_solvers`.